-¥ Outpatient prescription Drug exclusions and limitations 1 Any Drug you receive while an inpatient, in a Physician's office, Skilled Nursing Facility or Outpatient Facility.
+Outpatient prescription Drug exclusions and limitations 1 Any Drug you receive while an inpatient, in a Physician's office, Skilled Nursing Facility or Outpatient Facility.
 See the Professional (Physician) Benefits and Hospital Benefits (Facility Services) sections of your Benefit Booklet.
 2 Take home drugs received from a Hospital, Skilled Nursing Facility, or similar facilities.
 See the Hospital services and Skilled Nursing Facility (SNF) services sections of your Benefit Booklet.
 3 Drugs that are available without a prescription (over-the-counter), including drugs for which there is an over-the-counter drug that has the same active ingredient and dosage as the prescription Drug.
 This exclusion will not apply to over-the-counter drugs with a United States Preventive Services Task Force (USPSTF) rating of A or B or to female over-the-counter contraceptive Drugs and devices when prescribed by a Physician.
 4 Drugs that are Experimental or Investigational in nature.
 5 Medical devices or supplies, except as listed as covered herein.
 This exclusion also applies to prescription preparations applied to the skin that are approved by the FDA as medical devices.
 See the Durable medical equipment section of your Benefit Booklet.
 6 Blood or blood products.
 See the Hospital services section of your Benefit Booklet.
 7 Drugs when prescribed for cosmetic purposes.
 This includes, but is not limited to, Drugs used to slow or reverse the effects of skin aging or to treat hair loss.
 8 Medical food, dietary, or nutritional products.
 See the Home health services, Home infusion and injectable medication services, PKU formulas and special food products sections of your Benefit Booklet.
 9 Any Drugs which are not considered to be safe for self-administration.
 These medications may be covered under the Home health services, Home infusion and injectable medication services, Hospice program services, or Family Planning sections of your Benefit Booklet.
+10 All Drugs related to assisted reproductive technology.

-\ \ \ \ \ Outpatient prescription Drug exclusions and limitations $\underbrace{\underbrace{\underbrace{5}}{\underline{5}}}{\underline{5}}$ 10 All Drugs related to assisted reproductive technology.
-11 Appetite suppressants or Drugs for body weight reduction.
-This exclusion does not apply to Medically Necessary Drugs for the treatment of morbid obesity when prior authorized.
-This exclusion does not apply to Medically Necessary services that Claims Administrator is required by law to cover for Severe Mental Illnesses or Serious Emotional Disturbances of a Child.
-Compounded medications unless all of the following requirements are met: 12 A compounded medication includes at least one Drug; There are no FDA-approved, commercially available, medically appropriate alternatives; The compounded medication does not contain a bulk chemical (except for bulk chemicals that meet FDA criteria for use as part of a Medically Necessary compound); and Medically Necessary compound); andThe compounded medication is self administered.
-13 Replacement of lost, stolen or destroyed Drugs.
-14 If you are enrolled in a Hospice Program through a Participating Hospice Agency, Drugs that are Medically Necessary for the palliation and management of terminal illness and related conditions.
+¥ Outpatient prescription Drug exclusions and limitations Compounded medications unless all of the following requirements are met: 11 A compounded medication includes at least one Drug; There are no FDA-approved, commercially available, medically appropriate alternatives; The compounded medication does not contain a bulk chemical (except for bulk chemicals that meet FDA criteria for use as part of a Medically Necessary compound); and The compounded medication is self administered.
+12 Replacement of lost, stolen or destroyed Drugs.
+13 If you are enrolled in a Hospice Program through a Participating Hospice Agency, Drugs that are Medically Necessary for the palliation and management of terminal illness and related conditions.
 These Drugs are excluded from coverage under Outpatient Prescription Drug Benefits and are covered under the Hospice program services section of your Benefit Booklet.
-15 Drugs prescribed for the treatment of dental conditions.
+14 Drugs prescribed for the treatment of dental conditions.
 This exclusion does not apply to antibiotics prescribed to treat infection, Drugs prescribed to treat pain, or Drug treatment related to surgical procedures for conditions affecting the upper/lower jawbone or associated bone joints.
-16 Drugs obtained from a pharmacy that is not licensed by the State Board of Pharmacy or included on a government exclusion list.
-17 Immunizations and vaccinations solely for the purpose of travel.
-18 Drugs packaged in convenience kits that include non-prescription convenience items, unless the Drug is not otherwise available without the non- prescription convenience items.
+15 Drugs obtained from a pharmacy that is not licensed by the State Board of Pharmacy or included on a government exclusion list.
+16 Immunizations and vaccinations solely for the purpose of travel.
+17 Drugs packaged in convenience kits that include non-prescription convenience items, unless the Drug is not otherwise available without the non- prescription convenience items.
 This exclusion will not apply to items used for the administration of diabetes or asthma Drugs.
-19 Prescription Drugs that are repackaged by an entity other than the original manufacturer.
+18 Prescription Drugs that are repackaged by an entity other than the original manufacturer.